-- For the purposes of credits and grades, absences are tabulated per period. - Absences will be limited to a combined total of excused and unexcused not to exceed ten (10) in a semester. - Students with a combined total of more than ten (10) excused and unexcused absences risk becoming an attendance failure, and/or being expelled from the school.
+- For the purposes of credits and grades, absences are tabulated per period. - Students with a combined total of more than ten (10) unexcused absences risk becoming an attendance failure, and/or being expelled from the school.

-Online Instructional Day Attendance:
+eLearning Instructional Day Attendance:

-Online Day work is to be turned in before 1st period the next day.
-If not turned in on time, the student will be counted as absent for that class.
+eLearning day work is to be turned in before 7:15 AM the day following a scheduled eLearning day.
+If work is not turned in on time, the student will be counted as absent for that class and that student will lose the opportunity to participate in the next scheduled eLearning day at home.
 Also, it will be counted as late work and will be graded as such.
 See "Classwork Expectations" for more information.

-Should a student not turn in their online day assignments by the following day, that student will lose the opportunity to participate in the next online day.
-They will be required to come to school on the Elementary School Bus or have their parents bring them in to school by 8:30 on the following online day.
-They will remain at school for the entire elementary school day and be responsible for completing all work during the school day while being supervised by staff.
-They will be allowed to ride the elementary bus home.
-Should they not complete their April online day assignments, they will be issued a Saturday school to complete their work.
+Students who lose the opportunity to participate in the next eLearning day at home, will be required to come to school on the elementary school bus, or have their parents bring them in to school by 8:30 AM on the next scheduled eLearning day.
+They will remain at school from 8:30 AM - 3:20 PM and be responsible for completing all work during the school day while being supervised by staff.
+A consequence will be issued by the principal if a student does not attend this required "in person" day.
+Students will be allowed to ride the elementary bus home unless that privilege has been taken away from them.
+Should they not complete their May eLearning day assignments, they will be issued a Saturday school to complete their work.
+The completion of the work after the due date does NOT negate the loss of being able to work from home on the next eLearning day.